Chicago Public Schools Classes Canceled Again Monday As City, Teachers Union Negotiate

 CPS Parent Megan Hasse sides with the mayor and wants kids back in the classroom but also says there should be options for parents to choose in-person learning or to stay remote.

-Sunday night, the Chicago Department of Public Health is planning to hold a Facebook live session for CPS parents with Dr. Allison Arwady, Commissioner of the Chicago Department of Public Health.
-This is supposed to give them clarity about returning kids to school during the Omicron surge.
+Sunday night, the Chicago Department of Public Health hosted a forum to answer questions to give clarity to CPS parents about returnig kids to school during the Omicron surge.

+“The rate of child hospitalizations is broadly similiar to what we would see in a bad flu year,” said Dr. Allison Arwady, Commissioner of the Chicago Department of Public Health.